Salinas, California, U.S., 1902

 East of Eden (1952) marks the end of Steinbeck's prime period.
 The sprawling novel is partly a three-generation history of settlers in the Salinas Valley and partly a modern retelling of the biblical Cain and Abel story.
 Some critics consider East of Eden Steinbeck's best work, although others see it as flawed, a rambling account with some incredibly well-drawn segments that never quite coalesce as a novel.
 It was apparently Steinbeck's favourite of his novels and he considered it someewhat autobiographical.

 The following decade saw Steinbeck's usual diverse and prolific output continue, although with diminishing returns.
-Among his publications were Sweet Thursday (1954), a sequel to Cannery Row; the light satire The Short Reign of Pippin IV (1957); a collection of his wartime reporting, Once There Was a War (1958); the disappointing novel of middle-aged angst, The Winter of Our Discontent (1962); and Travels With Charley (1962), retailing a trip across America with his dog.
+Among his publications were Sweet Thursday (1954), a sequel to Cannery Row; the light satire The Short Reign of Pippin IV (1957); a collection of his wartime reporting, Once There Was a War (1958); the disappointing novel of middle-aged angst, The Winter of Our Discontent (1962); and Travels With Charley (1962), retelling a trip across America with his dog.

-The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting he excitement of his earlier works, which were still revered.
+The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting the excitement of his earlier works, which were still revered.
 In the swinging 1960s, the increasingly conservative Steinbeck appeared somewhat of an anachronism to the rebelling boomer generation, who had grown up with his earlier great progressive works.

-As if to emphasize this, when he died in 1968, Steinbeck was at work on a story of King Arthur and his knights—undisguised this time.
+As if to emphasize his growing irrelevance, when he died in 1968 he was at work on a story of King Arthur and his knights—undisguised this time.

 Still, John Steinbeck's best works, and even his second-best, remain among the most beloved of American classics.